UVic-CompPhys/PHYS515/README.md

-Moments_statistics.md | Notes on moments and hpothesis testing Parallel_computing.md | Parallel computing notes and instructions how to access the ppmstar.org virtual research platform Spectra.md | Notes on spectra
-Mollweide_HW1.ipynb | Examples and homework 1
-Spectra_HW2.ipynb | Examples and homework 2
+Moments_statistics.md | Notes on moments and hpothesis testing Parallel_computing.md | Parallel computing notes and instructions how to access the ppmstar.org virtual research platform Spectra.md | Notes on spectra Distribution_testing.ipynb | Experiments with hypothesis testing Mollweide_HW1.ipynb | Examples and homework 1 Spectra_HW2.ipynb | Examples and homework 2
 Assignment | Deadline Monday, Dec 11
+Parallel_code_examples | Directoey with various examples and templates for parallel computing with Python and Fortran, covering MPI, OpenMP and Python `multiprocessing`

 ## Outline of the module